jeffreyleifer/xseed-utils/docs/documentation.md

 ## Welcome to xSEED!

-### xSeed Preamble
+### Why xSEED?

-### Background and Context

 Adopted by the [International Federation of Digital Seismograph Networks](http://www.fdsn.org/) (FDSN) in 1987, the SEED format is now the canonical format for passive-source seismic, as well as other types of data.
 For continuous data collection, archiving, and delivery, the time series and metadata are often handled separately.
 The time series portion is known as miniSEED.

 Changes are being proposed to miniSEED due to identifier limitations for:

 - Deployments with a very large number of nodes
 - New instruments and other data source types, e.g., synthetics.

 However, changing the fundamental identifiers requires changes to key fields in miniSEED that would render it incompatible with the current release (2.4).
 Such a small yet disruptive change affords the opportunity to evolve to xSEED, a next generation time series data format that addresses a number of historical issues and creates new capability to address future needs.